NeumoNeumo/blog/content/posts/PolySOS/index.md

 # Appendix

-Code to generate the monstrous formula in mathematica at the beginning is as follows.
+The code to generate the monstrous formula in mathematica at the beginning is as follows.
 ```mathematica
 f[x_] :=